 St. Athanasius creates fresh, homemade baked goods year-round – for special occasions, or just because they are so tasty.
-Nut Rolls, Poppy Seed Rolls, Kolachy, Biscotti and Pumpkin Log are all available online for you to buy.
+Nut Rolls, Poppy Seed Rolls (and many fruit-filled flavors), Kolachy, Biscotti and Pumpkin Log are all available online for you to buy.
 We’ve made it simple: Click on a button to order and when you’re through ordering, just checkout.
 Note that we do have other items for sale at the church hall and local markets that we don’t ship at this time.
-If you see something you like that you want shipped certainly ask – we’ll see what we do for you.
+If you see something you like that you want shipped certainly ask – we’ll see what we can do for you.

 Potica Half Rolls – $10.00 each (shown in the pictures below)

 |flavors||5-6″ Half – Roll||12-13″ Full Roll|

 click button to view cart and to checkout

 We always sell our baked goods out of the church location on the near south-west side of downtown Indianapolis.
 Just call ahead to make sure we have your selection in stock.

 Come early to snatch the best selection to take home.
 Please call 317-632-4157 to schedule a pick-up at the church.
 The baked goods are sure to be a flavorful, traditional Eastern European and/or Italian dessert for you, your family and friends.

 How many rolls did we make in 2011 through 2013?
 As of 1/1/2014 the counts are: